 Like USDA, the FHA loan is backed by the federal government.
-The Federal Housing Administration (FHA) provides many home ownership opportunities with a minimal down payment required.
-Started in over 80 year ago, the FHA is the largest government insurer of home loans in the US today.
+The Federal Housing Administration (FHA) provides many homeownership opportunities with a minimal down payment required.
+Started in over 80 years ago, the FHA is the largest government insurer of home loans in the US today.
 The FHA mortgage program is one of the last remaining home loan programs that allow home buyers to purchase a home with little money down.
 FHA offers some advantages and disadvantages over the USDA loan.
 Let’s dig in and discuss all the FHA loan highlights and things you need to know.

 - Unlike USDA, with FHA the home you purchase can be located anywhere.
 Great for first time home buyers that want live in more populated locations like Miami, Atlanta, Jacksonville, Tampa, Orlando, St. Petersburg, West Palm Beach, etc.